Lurkars/gloomhavensecretariat/README.md

 ### Progressive Web App

 You can always install any hosted version as PWA if your OS/Browser supports installation of PWA.
-For example here is the [Latest Online Version](https://lurkars.github.io/gloomhavensecretary/) on GitHub Pages.
+For example here is the [Latest Online Version](https://ghs.champonthis.de) or latest version on [GitHub Pages](https://lurkars.github.io/gloomhavensecretary/).

 ### Standalone